 One of the biggest problems with cooling a multi-story house is that the upstairs is always much warmer than the downstairs.
 This is because hot air rises.
 Incorporating a zone system into your HVAC system is the perfect solution because the dampers direct airflow to wherever you need it.
 You get two significant benefits from a zone system.
 The first is that your entire home will finally reach a comfortable temperature.
 The second is that you won’t spend money cooling areas of your home that don’t need it.

 An HVAC system that can run at variable speeds has higher efficiency than a system that can run at one speed.
 It also offers you comfortable temperatures that are more continuous and consistent.
 Think about it: if your air conditioner can only run at one speed (full blast), you’ll end up with more drastic hot and cold fluctuations in your home.
 If your air conditioner can vary the rate at which it blows out air, it can keep your home at a more consistent temperature while running at a level that requires less energy.

-At Rescue Air Heating and Cooling, we’re committed to helping you find HVAC solutions that make sense for your family’s needs.
+At Rescue Air and Plumbing, we’re committed to helping you find HVAC solutions that make sense for your family’s needs.
 We’re always happy to offer our customers the best advice we can, so please don’t hesitate to call us with any questions about how to improve your home’s comfort: (972) 201-3253.